William Moulton Marston

 Marston was also a prolific writer.
 In addition to The Emotions of Normal People and Integrative Psychology, he also published several books and essays for scientific and popular audiences.
 As a newspaper columnist, he wrote about the burgeoning Women’s Rights Movement and became well-known for writing a number of influential journal articles in support of the early movement.

-A great fan of classical Greek and Roman literature, Marston combined these stories along with his feminist belief system into the creation of an iconic female character, designed to embody the strong modern woman that Marston championed: Wonder Woman.
 The last six years of his life were dedicated to writing for DC Comics under the pen name Charles Mouton.
 Marston wrote the text for the Wonder Woman comics from the time she first appeared in print in 1941, up through his death in 1947.
 In 2006 Marston received the honor of being posthumously inducted into the Will Eisner Award Hall of Fame.